 - The expense relates directly to earning your assessable business income;

 - You have a receipt or other documentation to verify that you paid for it;

 - You paid for it in the year for which you’re claiming the deduction.

 Need more expert tax advice for your business?

-If you’re looking for professional accounting or tax advice for your business, ITP can help.
-Our friendly and qualified tax accountants can help audit-proof your business while maximising your tax return.
+If you’re looking for professional accounting services or tax advice for your business, ITP has the friendly, qualified tax agents you need.
+We can take the stress of bookkeeping off your shoulders while helping you audit-proof your business and maximise your tax return.
 Sign up today to receive 20% off as a new business client.